 5. Be Honest

-True honesty takes courage!
-The tendency to please others and say what you hope others want to hear is very strong in most.
-In my experience, a person who is truly honest with themselves first (e.g. owning what they think and feel) is a rare find and makes for a trusted friendship.
-People pleasing doesn’t build trust or respect, but a courageously honest person does, even if you disagree with them.
+Honesty takes courage!
+The temptation to say what you believe others want to hear is very strong.
+A person who is honest with themselves first (e.g. owning what they think and feel) is a makes for a trustworthy friend.
+People pleasing doesn’t build trust or respect, but a courageously honest person does.

-Listening is hard work.
-Cultivating curiosity is often hard work as well.
-Both are essential to excel socially.
-The anxious tendency to formulate an answer before understanding someone is an addiction for many.
-Here’s an activity I give to couples that will help.
+Listening takes effort.
+Many people have an anxious tendency to formulate an answer before understanding what someone is saying.
+Here’s an activity I often give to families that will help.

 Speaker/Listener Activity

 Look over the Speaking/Listener Bookmark and read through the Speaker Listener Technique handout.
 Practice using this with different light-hearted topics (e.g. what happened during the day, funny experiences today, etc.).
-After you have gotten more comfortable with the tool on lighter topics, try it with more triggering topics.
 Another way to practice this skill is to pick a question as a topic from the 50 Questions pdf and discuss your answers.

 If you found this information helpful, SUBSCRIBE TODAY to access my free video & worksheet, Shatterproof Yourself: 7 Small Steps to a Giant Leap in Your Mental Health.